 Where can I buy cannabis?

 Non-medical cannabis can only be legally purchased at stores licensed through the Newfoundland and Liquor Corporation (NLC) or online through NLC’s web portal.
-There will be approximately 30 licensed stores spread throughout the province.
+There are more than 20 licensed stores spread throughout the province.
 For more information on where and how to buy cannabis, please visit ShopCannabisNL.

 Buying or selling cannabis outside of the licensed system is a criminal offence.